How to Preserve Moss for Decoration & Wall Art [Easy Guide]

 When it comes to sourcing your live moss to preserve, I strongly advise against taking it from public places and national parks.

 It might be free, but it belongs to the forest floor, and taking it is extremely unsustainable.
-If you have a mossy back garden or yard, however, by all means, go for it!

 I don’t have anywhere to harvest moss, so I grab mine on Etsy.
 Sometimes you can hit the jackpot and grab several species in a bundle.